 History Snack!
 "Shorthand" is a system of symbols that allows people to take notes rapidly by hand.
-If you're good at it, you'd be able to write as fast as a person can speak.
+If you're good at it, you can write as fast as a person can speak.
 In the days before typewriters or recording devices, this was a handy way of recording, almost word-for-word, what people said.
-Usually only secretaries, clerks, and journalists used shorthand – having been trained as a law clerk, Jonathan Harker has learned it.
+Usually only secretaries, clerks, and journalists used shorthand—having been trained as a law clerk, Jonathan Harker has learned it.

 He's traveling through Buda-Pesth (a.k.a.
 Budapest, the capital of modern-day Hungary) on his way to Transylvania (modern-day Romania).

 He did some research about the country before leaving England.
 He's going to do business with a nobleman from Transylvania, so he figures knowing something about the country will be useful.

 The place where he's going, Castle Dracula, didn't appear on any maps he could get his hands on in England, but he figures that's because other countries aren't as good at modern map-making as England.

 All he knows is that Castle Dracula is close to the eastern border of the country in the middle of the Carpathian Mountains.

 The population of Transylvania is composed of a mixture of many different ethnic groups, and Harker lists them.

 He doesn't sleep well in Budapest—he hears a dog howling and he has strange dreams.